andrejsharapov/nuxt-app/README.md

 `page/` - create/upd a new page.
 `comp/` - create/upd a new component.
 `fix/` or `upd/` - in any incomprehensible situation.
+`README` - update for the README.md file only

 ### Fast merge